Elin Nordegren: Early life and education

 Nordegren was born in Stockholm.
 Her mother, politician Barbro Holmberg, is the former Swedish migration and asylum policy minister as well as the former Governor of Gävleborg County.
 Her father, Thomas Nordegren, is a radio journalist who has served as a bureau chief in Washington, D.C.
 She has an elder brother, Axel, and a twin sister Josefin Nordegren.
+Her parents divorced when she was seven years old.
 Nordegren and her sister had summer jobs as cashiers in supermarkets to finance their studies.
+The two moved to Germany with their father in 1997 for a year, studying English and German in eleventh grade at John F. Kennedy School, Berlin.
 Elin started modeling in 2000, and appeared on the cover of Cafe Sport magazine in the summer of 2000.

 In May 2014, Nordegren graduated from Rollins College in Winter Park, Florida, with a degree in psychology, receiving the outstanding senior award.
+She gave the commencement address at the graduation ceremony.

 Personal life

 Marriage and family

 Nordegren took a job in Champagne, a Stockholm clothing store, where she met Mia Parnevik, wife of Swedish golfer Jesper Parnevik, who hired Nordegren as the au pair to their children, the job requiring her to move full-time to the U.S. Tiger Woods was introduced to her during the 2001 Open Championship.
 For the previous year, Woods had asked to be introduced to Nordegren, who was seeing someone else at the time.
 "She had no interest in Tiger and he was OK with that," Mia Parnevik said.
 "There was a big line of single golfers wanting to meet her.
 They were gaga over her."
 At the time, she had hopes of becoming a child psychologist.
 In November 2003, Woods and Nordegren attended the Presidents Cup tournament in South Africa and became officially engaged when Woods proposed at the luxury Shamwari Game Reserve.

 They were married in October 2004, by the 19th hole of the Sandy Lane resort in Barbados.
 Woods rented the entire complex for a week, including three golf courses and 110 rooms, costing almost $2 million.

-Nude photographs purporting to be of Nordegren began circulating on the Internet.
-Despite them being fakes, Irish magazine The Dubliner published the nude photographs and stated they were of Nordegren.
-On 16 November 2006, Nordegren filed a libel suit against The Dubliner.
-Nordegren won €125,000, and The Dubliner was required to publish a lengthy apology in a variety of venues.
+Nude photographs purportedly of Nordegren began circulating on the Internet.
+Despite their inauthenticity, the Irish magazine, The Dubliner published them, saying they were photographs of Nordegren.
+In November 2006, Nordegren filed a libel suit against The Dubliner, won the suit and was awarded €125,000.
+The Dubliner was also required subsequently to publish lengthy apologies on numerous prominent media outlets.

 In 2007, Woods announced the birth of the couple's daughter, Sam Alexis, a day after finishing second in the U.S. Open.
 On 2 September 2008, Woods announced they were expecting another child in late winter.
 Nordegren gave birth to a boy, Charlie Axel, in 2009.